 SQL injection is one way hackers infiltrate your site.
 They do this by putting their own commands within a URL in your database.
 These commands can force the database to output information about your site, including login information.
 Variations on this hacking method can cause specific PHP scripts to run that install malware on your site.
 Basically, all of this is bad news for someone trying to run a secure site that their customers can feel confident using.

 Thankfully, you can remedy this by modifying the .htaccess file in your WordPress site’s files.
-There’s an excellent breakdown of what rules you can add to .htaccess at eSecurity Planet, including complete code snippets you can place in the file to beef up site security.
+There’s an excellent collection of .htaccess code snippets you can place in the file to beef up site security.
 Once these rules are in place, you can prevent certain people from accessing your site, including specific IP addresses as well as specific URL requests.

 You can also limit what files people can see.
 These commands can also be added to .htaccess and allow you to block any old person from accessing the private files on your server.
 You can typically accomplish this by blocking directory listings access.
 There’s no need for site visitors to see a list of all the files on our site, so blocking access will prevent malicious users from mounting an attack using that information.